Jevsunbo/Jevsunbo/README.md

 <p>I code in HTML, CSS, JavaScript, Java, Python, and C++.</p>

-<p>I like building things just out of my comfort zone, so I'm constantly improving.
+<p>I like building things just out of my comfort zone so I'm constantly improving.
 I am currently working on a customer-facing application that will use user authentication,
 user profiles, CRUD operations, and error handling.</p>

 <p>You can reach me through my <a href="https://www.linkedin.com/in/jeremiah-velasquez-a78ba4294/" target="_blank">LinkedIn</a> or my <a href="jevsunbo04@gmail.com" target="_blank">email</a>.</p>